StunlockStudios/vrising-dedicated-server-instructions/1.1.x-pc/INSTRUCTIONS.md

-# V Rising Dedicated Server Instructions for v1.1.x
+# V Rising Dedicated Server Instructions for v1.1.x (PC)

 > [!NOTE]
 > These instructions are for the Current version (`1.1.x`) of the V Rising Dedicated Server.